 These grids are also super helpful for assisting with addition and subtraction.

-Fill the ten grid full of erasers and ask the kids to work out what 10-3 is.
+Fill the ten frame full of erasers and ask the kids to work out what 10-3 is.
 They can take away 3 and count what remains to find the answer.
 This is especially helpful when introducing subtraction for the first time.